LightArrowsEXE/moon_blog/_posts/2020-08-04-editing-stylesheet.md

 * Interrobangs are always written out as "?!".
 No "!?'s".
 * No brackets unless you're feeling particularly memey.

 Abbreviated titles are the only exception to the "British English always" rule.
-We prefer them with a full stop;
+We prefer them with a period;

 * "Mr." (vs. "Mr")
 * "Dr." (vs. "Dr")